Spain arrests whistleblower in HSBC tax evasion scandal

 - Amazon will open Spheres to public twice a month

+Falciani moved to Spain and cooperated with authorities there in some of the probes.
+He was arrested in Barcelona in 2012, but Spain’s National Court denied a Swiss request to extradite him on the grounds that breaking secrecy laws was not subject to prosecution in Spain.

-His arrest Wednesday comes as Spain seeks the extradition from Switzerland of a Catalan politician considered key in the Spanish region’s independence bid.
+The arrest on Wednesday, nearly two years after Falciani’s conviction was made final by Swiss courts, comes as Spain seeks the extradition from Switzerland of Marta Rovira, a prominent Catalan separatist politician considered key in the Spanish region’s illegal independence bid.

+X.net, a platform of internet activists that cooperated with Falciani in some corruption investigations, has criticized the arrest.

+“Whistleblowers of corruption used as exchange currency.
+What justice is this?” the platform wondered in a tweet.